-Findings: The maximum allowed sign area for this storefront is approximately 55 sq. ft.
-The maximum allowed wall signage for this storefront is approximately 55 sq. ft.
-The proposed wall sign is approximately 35 sq. ft and the proposed projecting sign is approximately 6.4 sq. ft., meeting the size requirements.
+Findings: The maximum allowed sign area is approximately 55 sq. ft.
+The maximum allowed wall signage is approximately 55 sq. ft.
+The proposed sign is approximately 46 sq. ft. and meets the size requirements.

 2. Placement

 Signs shall be positioned so that they are an integral design feature of the building, i.e., signs shall complement and enhance the architectural features of the building.
 They shall be placed so that they do not destroy architectural details such as stone arches, glass transom panels, or decorative brickwork.
 Unless other placement is specifically approved by the Heritage Preservation Commission for reasons stated in the Certificate of Appropriateness issued by the Heritage Preservation Commission, signs may be placed only as follows: